 Using Internet Explorer in Windows is like leaving your car parked downtown overnight with the doors unlocked, the windows rolled down and the keys in the ignition, then wondering why your car is gone in the morning.

 Installing updates and alternatives to programs built into Windows is inconvenient, but consider why your car has those inconvenient locks and seat belts.
-Cars once had neither, yet they are now installed — for a very good reason.
+Cars once had neither, yet they are now universally installed — for a very good reason.

 For example, vulnerabilities in Internet Explorer spread to Outlook because components of IE were used to display the HTML (or “enhanced”) email content.
 Microsoft “fixed” this by making MS Word responsible for the HTML content.

 The Dangers of Administrator Privileges

 User Account Control

-Windows Vista users are very familiar with the User Account Control (UAC) which became known for its intrusive nature.
-Windows 7 is somewhat less intrusive and allowed the user to choose a lesser level of security, leaving you more vulnerable.
-Degrading the security level is riskier, like deciding to buckle up your seat belt after you are in a serious car collision.
+Windows Vista's User Account Control (UAC) became known for its intrusive nature.
+Windows 7 is somewhat less intrusive but allows the user to choose a lesser level of security.
+Reducing your security level leaves you more vulnerable because this is like deciding to buckle up your seat belt after you are in a serious car collision.

-While Windows is less secure than Linux this allows for easier installs, upgrades and exchange of information although recent versions of Linux provide a much easier interface even for beginners.
+While Windows is less secure than Linux this allows for easier installs, upgrades and exchange of information.
+Recent versions of Linux provide a much easier interface, even for beginners.